 This curriculum incorporates hands-on activities, computer activities, and printables to create a well rounded preschool curriculum that focuses on early math, literacy, and fine motor skills your preschool learner will need to succeed academically.

 Both ABC Jesus Loves Me and Easy Peasy are Christian preschool curriculums for homeschool.
-If you’re searching for a secular preschool curriculum that’s free and easy to use, you’re going to love Jump Start Academy.
+If you’re searching for a secular preschool curriculum that’s free and easy to use, you’re going to love my resources at The Primary Parade.
+You could even use these as free Kindergarten homeschool curriculum too.

-This program incorporates reading, art, math, and science lessons for preschoolers to help them develop important early learning skills while exploring and having fun too.
+My activities incorporate language arts, math, art, social studies, and science lessons for preschoolers to help them develop important early learning skills while exploring and having fun too.

-One of the most fun things about Jump Start is the way they incorporate hands on art activities and science experiments to encourage creativity, imagination, and help kids build confidence as they create.
+One of the most fun things about free preschool curriculum at The Primary Parade is the way we incorporate hands on art activities and science experiments to encourage creativity, imagination, and help kids build confidence as they create.

-Encouraging important STEAM skills like these make Jump Start a fun way to homeschool preschool that’s free for parents to use.
+Encouraging important STEAM skills like these make The Primary Parade a fun way to homeschool preschool that’s free for a homeschool mom or parent to use.

 What To Teach Your Preschooler At Home